waynodiablo/Oystercard/further_javascript/00_challenge_track.md

 ### Thursday and Friday

 Build a [frontend, single page web app that summarises the news](news_summary_project.md).
 No challenges.
 No walkthroughs.
-You'll be able to build on what you've learnt from making the to do list app.
+You'll be able to build on what you've learnt from making the notes app.

 #### Guidance

 Make sure to look at this [guidance](frontend_single_page_app_guidance.md) for the news summariser app!
 It'll help you point yourself in the right direction when you're figuring out how to implement some of the trickier things.
-(The guidance shouldn't be necessary for the to do app.
+(The guidance shouldn't be necessary for the notes app.
 The challenges will guide you with that.)